JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_03_Collaborate_with_Teams.md

 #### Exercise 1 - Write an engaging message to introduce your idea

-1. Open Microsoft Teams by navigating to the following URL: [https://teams.microsoft.com](https://teams.microsoft.com).
+1. Open Microsoft Teams by navigating to the following URL: [teams.microsoft.com](https://teams.microsoft.com) or through the desktop application.

 1. To start, create a new Team in your team's chat for this conversation.
 Select **New Team** from the Chat dropdown menu.